Invariance of the Goresky-Hingston algebra on reduced Hochschild homology: Introduction

-We finish with the following immediate Corollary \ref{corollary1.2} of Theorem \ref{main}.
 Let $\mathcal{A}$ be a commutative dg (cdg) algebra whose cohomology $\mathrm H^*(\mathcal{A})$ is a simply connected graded Frobenius algebra of degree $k$.
 By the main result of \cite{LaSt}, there exists a cdg Frobenius algebra $(A, \langle -, -\rangle_A)$ such that $A^0\cong \mathbb{K}$, $A^1=0$, and $A$ is quasi-isomorphic to $\mathcal{A}$ through a zig-zag of cdg algebras such that the induced isomorphism on cohomology preserves the graded Frobenius algebra structure.
 Following \cite{LaSt}, we call $A$ a \textit{Poincar\'e duality (cdg) model} for $\mathcal{A}$.
 For any simply connected oriented closed manifold $M$ of dimension $k$, the Goresky-Hingston algebra on reduced Hochschild homology induces an algebra structure on $s^{1-k}\overline{\mathrm H}^*(LM;\mathbb{Q})$, the shifted reduced rational cohomology of the free loop space on $M$, by choosing a Poincr\'e duality cdg model $A$ for the cdg $\mathbb{Q}$-algebra $\mathcal{A}(M)$ of rational polynomial differential forms on $M$ and using the isomorphisms of graded vector spaces The first isomorphism above is induced by the Chen's classical iterated integrals construction or by a well known result of J.D.S.
 Jones.
 The second isomorphism follows from the quasi-isomorphism invariance of Hochschild homology.
+As an immediate consequence of our main theorem we have the following result.